 Died: 18 September 1967, Cambridge, United Kingdom

 Affiliation at the time of the award: Atomic Energy Research Establishment, Harwell, Berkshire, United Kingdom

 Prize motivation: "for their pioneer work on the transmutation of atomic nuclei by artificially accelerated atomic particles"

 Field: accelerator physics, nuclear physics

-Ernest Rutherford used alpha particles from radioactive elements to study nuclear reactions and managed to convert nitrogen to oxygen.
-However, only very few reactions could be achieved with alpha particles from radioactive elements.
-John Cockcroft and Ernest Walton developed a device, an accelerator, to make more penetrating radiation.
-Using an electric field protons were accelerated to high velocities.
-In 1932 they bombarded lithium with protons and the lithium nucleus broke-up and two alpha particles were produced.
+Ernest Rutherford used alpha particles from radioactive elements to study nuclear reactions and used his findings to convert nitrogen into oxygen.
+However, only a very few nuclear reactions could be achieved using alpha particles.
+John Cockcroft and Ernest Walton developed a device, an accelerator, to generate more penetrating radiation.
+Using a strong electric field, protons were accelerated to high velocities.
+In 1932, they bombarded lithium with protons, causing their nuclei to split and producing two alpha particles.